American Platinum Proof Eagle Description

 –From the Preamble to the United States Declaration of Independence

-Starting in 2018 and running through 2020, the United States Mint will issue a three-year set of Proof American Platinum Eagles honoring the ideals of the Declaration of Independence.
-The design of the first coin, the 2018 entry, is emblematic of “Life”, while 2019 and 2020 will be emblematic of “Liberty” and the “Pursuit of Happiness”, respectively.
+Starting in 2018 and running through 2020, the United States Mint issued a three-year set of American Platinum Proof Eagle honoring the ideals of the Declaration of Independence.
+The design of the first coin, the 2018 entry, is emblematic of “Life”, while 2019 and 2020 are emblematic of “Liberty” and the “Pursuit of Happiness”, respectively.

 Since its debut in 1997, the proof version of the Platinum Eagle bullion coin has featured a different reverse each year; 2018 sees both sides changed from the previous year.
 Several themed sets have been issued throughout the program’s run, with the Preamble to the Declaration of Independence being the current theme.

 The U.S. Declaration of Independence was, of course, signed on July 4, 1776.
 It signified the intent of the American colonies to govern themselves independently from Great Britain.

 The obverse of the US Mint Platinum Eagle features Lady Liberty holding a small barefoot child in a tunic on her right hip.
 The child is spreading seeds on the ground from a pouch hanging on its right side.
 Liberty, carefully watching the child, also holds a handful of seed in her left hand.
 A sword rests in a sheath hanging from a belt on Liberty’s left side.
 She wears a classical Greek peplos and a headband holds back her long hair, which is curled up in a bun near the top of the coin.